|

 (although this is nothing new for readers of this site - or Jackdaw

-magazine) that there are "people on Arts Council panels awarding
+magazine) that there are "people on Arts Council panels awarding taxpayers

 He also challenges